 Help to Buy

-The Scottish Government receives its percentage back when you sell or if you choose to buy out the Government Equity Stake.
+The Scottish Government receives its percentage of the property value back when you sell or increase your percentage share.

-The Scottish Government has recently confirmed funding of £195 million for the scheme over the next 3 years.
+The Scottish Government has confirmed funding of £195 million for three years up to and including 31 March 2019.

 Complete the online application form to applyApply now